hsliuustc0106/LLMSimulator/readme.md

 # AFDSimulator

-Attention–FFN Disaggregation (AFD) Simulator is a planning sandbox for giant LLM inference.
+LLMSimulator is a planning sandbox for giant LLM inference.
 It keeps FLOP estimates deterministic and hardware-agnostic, then turns those numbers into latency projections (in **milliseconds**) using per-device bandwidth/throughput specs.
 The framework is layer-centric: attention, FFN/MoE, and communication components are evaluated independently and rolled up into an end-to-end serving profile.

 ## Highlights
 - **Deterministic analytics**: fused-op formulas capture QKV projections, expert matmuls, and routing paths so FLOPs are reproducible across runs.